copsTvFan/cops-episode-guide/guide.md

 **Albuquerque, NM 16**

-- (12:13 AM Man with Knife Call) K-9 Unit -- Officer Rick Garcia is heading to a hotel on the 1700 block where a man is chasing a family member with a knife.
+- (12:13 AM Man With A Knife Call) K-9 Unit -- Officer Rick Garcia is heading to a hotel on the 1700 block where a man is chasing a family member with a knife.
 They called the police.
 Suspects possess a gun and marijuana;
   prostitution sting.